omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/final_project.md

 };
 ```

 The associated member function `getSolve()` first defines exceptions to be thrown if the parameter inputs are not valid.
-Examples will be shown in the Sample Calculation section.
+Examples of invalid parameter values will be shown in the Sample Calculation section.
 If the parameter inputs are valid, `getSolve()` will solve the SIR model using the RK4 method.
 The code for `getSolve()` can be seen below.

 ``` cpp
 vector<double> solve_SIR::getSolve()